moos-w/mcp-server-test/README.md

 ### Running the Example Server

-The template includes a weather service example that demonstrates how to build MCP tools:
+The template includes a CSV example that demonstrates how to build MCP tools:

 ```bash
 # Run with stdio transport (for CLI tools)